 If a defective bulb or wiring circuit is detected for the turn signal system, the arrow indicators will flash at a faster rate.

-You can signal a lane change by moving the lever partially up or down.
+You can signal a lane change by moving the multifunction lever partially up or down.

-NOTE: If a turn signal has been left on for at least a mile (a kilometer), a continuous chime will sound.
+NOTE: If a turn signal has been left on for at least 1mile (1 km), a continuous chime will sound.